japanninja74/OS_emness_sha256/README.md

       sudo tar xvfp rootfs.tar.gz -C /media/rootfs

-## Usage
+## Usage (TUL PYNQ-Z2 board)
 Access to the board is made possible through serial port or SSH.
 The former through a usb port (USB protocol is converted to serial one thanks to FTDI FT2232HQ chip), the latter an ethernet one and allows multiple remote connections; during our tests we used a point-to-point connection.
-PuTTY is enough for both ways.
+Pick a tool depending on your needs; `picocom` and `PuTTY` are quite popular choices.

 Serial terminal settings:
-* Port: depends on remote system, command "ls/dev" shows available devices, the board is usually /dev/ttyUSBx.
+* Port: depends on remote system, command `ls /dev` shows the available devices, the board is usually `/dev/ttyUSBx`
 * Baud rate:      115200
 * Data bits:      8
 * Stop bits:      1
 * Partity check:  none
 * Flow control:   none

-Once the serial connection is established, a command prompt appears: it is requested to insert user and password, both equal to "root".
+Once the serial connection is established, a command prompt appears: if you set up the system using the published release, enter both user and password as `root`.
+You will find both the self test program and the compiled kernel module in the root folder.

+To load the kernel module from the root folder:
+* `insmod sha256.ko` loads the module automatically selecting interrupt synchronization.
+* `insmod sha256.ko irq_enable=n` loads the module selecting polling synchronization.

 SSH settings:
 * IP:             10.42.0.128
 * Port:           22
 * User:           root
 * Password:       root

-Once logged in, there is complete control of the OS since access is from root.

 ## The Lab Experience
 Now it's your turn!
 Read the next sections then dive into the exercises.
 Strive to devise